bhabishya999/EmployeeRecordHandlingSystem/README.md

       -> php artisan migrate
       -> php artisan db:seed

-Incase of Windows operating system first set up hosts which can be done by running Notepad as a administrator.
+Incase of Windows operating system hosts file can be set up by running Notepad as a administrator.
 After running notepad as a administrator select option->File->Open->system32->drivers->etc folder.
 If you see hosts file in etc folder then everything is ok but if you don't see any hosts file in etc folder then type /hosts in the path section after C:\Windows\System32\drivers\etc where hosts file will get opened in notepad and add 127.0.1.1 talent.local inside hosts file and save it.
-Hereafter run following commands in the terminal one after another which are mentioned below:

-=> docker compose build
-=> docker compose up -d
-=> docker compose exec php bash
-   ->Inside that:
-      -> composer install
-      -> php artisan key:generate
-      -> php artisan migrate
-      -> php artisan db:seed

 So, at last for frontend developer run,
 => npm install